 - An easy to use and responsive complaint procedure

 - Exercise all rights without fear of reprisals

-One of the most common events suffered by a resident in a nursing home is a fall.
-This can be the result of improper assessment of an individual's medical condition, or failure to provide proper safeguards to prevent injury.
+One of the most common events suffered by nursing home residents is a fall.
+This can be the result of improper assessment of an individual's medical condition or failure to provide proper safeguards to prevent injury.
 While a fall can be a simple accident, repeated falls, falls resulting in fractures, falls suffered after a loved one has wandered unattended, or unexplained fractures are signs that staff at the facility may not be following required standards of care.

 The elderly population is particularly vulnerable to significant health risks that can result from malnutrition and/or dehydration.
 Allowing either of these conditions to continue without proper treatment can result in life threatening complications.

-Improper Assessments and Failure to Adequately Plan Appropriate Care
+Improper Assessments & Failure to Adequately Plan Appropriate Care